vitiral/wake/design/arch.md

 ## `T_READ_PKGS`

-Retrieve full pkgs from the retriever, putting any downloaded pkgs in `./$DIR_RETRIEVED`, with directories named the `pkgId`.
+Retrieve full pkgs from the retriever, putting any downloaded pkgs in `.wake/DIR_RETRIEVED`

-- `definitionOnly` is a bool regarding whether to retrieve only the `fsentriesDef` or the full `fsentries`.
-It is up to the retriever whether to follow this rule (some source code is so small it is better to retrieve the full pkg)
-- `pkgVersions`: is a list of pkg versions to retrieve.
-Note that only exact versions will ever be retrieved by `T_READ_PKGS`

 ```
 {
     F_TYPE: T_READ_PKGS,

+    # bool.
+If true, can retrieve only the files necessary for the definition.
     definitionOnly: true,

+    # The specific versions to retrieve.
     pkgVersions: ["sp@pkgA@1.2.3", "sp@pkgB@2.3.2"],
 }
 ```